thoroo/quick-fetch/README.md

 - Choosing the mode of operation:

-    - **Mouse pointer:** Grabs the URL from where the mouse pointer is located.
+    - **Mouse:** Grabs the URL from where the mouse pointer is located.
 Useful for dealing with images
     - **XPaths:** Moves into either next URL or download link based on configured XPaths.
 Useful when dealing with files (e.g. zip-files)

 - Choosing which config from those that are available in './config_files/.